 - Begin with easy calls before making more difficult ones.

-- Practicing calls can help reduce anxiety.
+- Practising calls can help reduce anxiety.
 Make random enquiries and appointments or use our helpline!

 - Do it anyway.
 Pick up the phone and make a call, it can boost your self-confidence.